Defining a ProfileLikelihoodProblem

 ParameterTarget

-ParameterTarget profiles model parameters by index.
+ParameterTarget profiles model parameters by index and can optionally carry labels (symbols aligned with profiled indices).
 While you can build ParameterTarget directly, most users prefer the convenience constructor on ProfileLikelihoodProblem, which accepts idxs and bounds and constructs the target for you.
 See ProfileLikelihoodProblem interface.

 Fields